chengyawlow/DAN/README.md

 **************************************************************************************************

-Deep Analytic Networks on Pre-trained VD-VGG-19 and ResNet-156 Features
+Deep Analytic Networks on Pre-trained VD-VGG-19 and ResNet-156 Features using TinyImageNet

 1. To download the pre-learned, pre-extraxted VD-VGG-19 & ResNet-156 features, please email to:
     chengyawlow@gmail.com